HabitatFramework/UserGuide/interface/interface.rst

 		* E = Proposed habitat is different and lower level (e.g. WB36 to EM4)

-Change Flag
+Spatial Flag
-	Denoted by an 'X' this indicates when a feature (once the external OSMM Update process is completed) overlaps two or more features in the original framework, and so a portion of the new feature may now be assigned to a different INCID than it was originally.
-Hence part of the new feature has been changed.
+	Indicates whether part of the new feature has been changed compared to the original framework.
+An 'X' denotes when a feature (once the external OSMM Update process has been completed) overlaps two or more features in the original framework, and so a portion of the new feature may now be assigned to a different INCID than it was originally.

 Status
 	Indicates the current status of the proposed OSMM Update, as follows: